akueisara/java-for-android/README.md

 # Java for Android
 Assignments for Java for Android on Coursera

 <strong>Note:</strong> I don't have access to submitting my assignments.
 It's just for my personal learning purpose.
-If the code has any issue, please contact me.

 ## Week 1
 ### Module 3: Geometry Calculations